 The Court of Appeals might make it a lot harder for debt-collection firms to win judgments against no-show defendants.
 I love the detail of the manufactured “wife,” “Shaniqua Jones,” who was allegedly served with notice of a collection action against Marquis Jones.
 Someone obviously assumed that Marquis Jones, because of her name, was a black male, and made up a spouse with what this person thought was a typical black woman’s name.
 Both sleazy and kind of racist.
 Nice.

 Speaking of racism, a fair-housing group is suing a Baltimore apartment owner-manager for giving white prospective tenants preferential treatment.

 If you mess with your clients’ money, badthings will happen to you.
-Also, if you practice in Maryland and D.C. and get suspended from practice in Maryland but somehow forget to tell D.C., when D.C. authorities find out, they will not be happy.
+Also, if you practice in Maryland and D.C. and get suspended from practice in Maryland but somehow forget to tell D.C., they will not be happy when they find out.
 This is why I’m not a huge fan of teaching legal ethics.
 You could give this guy 5 classes a year and he would still do just this.
 Hard to teach ethics.
 The key is to discipline the offenders.